Genevieve Morton Chows Down On Noodles While Naked

 A post shared by Genevieve Morton (@genevievemorton) on

-The South African model also made sure that she treated her Instagram fans to a nice Valentine’s Day gift, which was a racy snap in which she barely had anything on.
+The South African model also made sure that she treated her Instagram fans to a nice Valentine’s Day gift, which was a racy snap where she barely had anything on.
 The 30-year-old also released a calendar with racy images of herself in January.
-She anticipates more modeling projects for the rest of the year to add on to the already existing ones.
+She anticipates more modeling projects for the rest of the year to add to the already existing gigs.
 Morton added the video of her eating noodles to the list of revealing shoots that she has already done this year.

 [Featured Image by Alberto E. Rodriguez/Getty Images]